jalilbengoufa/canoe-beton/README.md

 - ```gulp serve:dist``` same as serve task, but with the files in the dist folder
 - ```gulp wiredep``` inject bower components

+## Using docker-compose

+To launch the website in a "production" environment, simply use `docker-compose up`

 ## Deployment
 - Make sure forever is installed
 ```